micheqn3/portfolio-generator/README.md

   - index.js - This script uses the inquirer package to present to the user a series of questions for their portfolio.
 The application then retrieves the user's data and generates an HTML file styled with Bootstrap.

-  Questions asked:
-  1. What is your name?
-  2. What is your location?
-  3. What do you want your bio to be?
-  4. Enter your Github username.
-  5. Enter your LinkedIn URL.

 ### Technologies/Languages used: